Section 1.1. Name. The name by which the Corporation shall be known is Adult Learning Program, Inc. (the "Corporation" or "ALP").

 Section 3.1.
 Board of Directors.
-The affairs of the Corporation shall be managed by the Board of Directors, composed of the elected Officers, the Chairs of the Standing Committees, the editor of ALP-Horn and the Web Site Manager .
-The immediate past Co-Chair of the Board shall be ex-officio members for a one-year term, and the University of Connecticut shall have an ex-officio member.
+The affairs of the Corporation shall be managed by the Board of Directors, composed of the elected Officers (see Section 4.1), the Co-Chairs of the Standing Committees, the editor of the ALP-Horn and the Website Manager, and up to two Members At Large (see Section 6.10).
+The immediate past Co-Chair of the Board may be an ex-officio member for a one-year term, and the University of Connecticut may have an ex-officio member.
 Ex officio members shall have no voting rights and shall not count towards a quorum.

 Section 3.2.
 Number, Election and Term of Office.
-There shall be no fewer than three (3) nor more than twenty-five (25) directorships on the Board of Directors, and the number of directorships at any time shall be the number of directors elected at the last annual or quarterly Meeting .
-The Board of Directors shall be divided into two classes, one class of which shall be elected each year for a two-year term.
-The Secretary, and one Co- Chairperson of the Board of Directors, Chair the Standing Committees and the Web Site Manager shall be elected in one class, and the Treasurer, the Editor of the ALP Horn and other Co- Chairperson, shall be elected in the other class.
+There shall be no fewer than three (3) nor more than eighteen (18) directors on the Board of Directors, and the number of directors at any time shall be the number of directors elected at the last annual or duly scheduled Membership Meeting plus those directors completing their term in office.
+Except for the ALP Horn Editor and the Website Manager, the Board of Directors shall be divided into two classes, one class of which shall be elected each year for a two-year term.
+The Secretary, one Co-Chair of the Board of Directors and one Co-Chair of each of the Standing Committees shall be elected in one class, and the Treasurer, and other Co-Chairs shall be elected in the other class.
 Each person may be elected for an additional consecutive two-year term in that position.
-No Officer, Chairperson or ALP-Horn Editors shall serve consecutive terms, either full or partial, aggregating more than four years in one position.
+No Director, except for the ALP Horn Editor and Web Site Manager, shall serve consecutive full terms aggregating more than four years in one position.

 Section 3.3.
 Vacancies and Removal.
-All vacancies resulting from the death, resignation or removal of a member of the Board of Directors shall be filled by the Board of Directors, with the advice of the Membership Committee for the remainder of that person’s term.
-A Director may be removed from office at any time by a two-thirds vote of the Board and a vote of the Membership.
+All vacancies resulting from the death, resignation or removal of a member of the Board of Directors shall be filled by the Board of Directors, with the advice of the Events and Member Support Committee for the remainder of that person’s term.
+A Director may be removed from office at any time by a two-thirds vote of the Board.
 A Director may be removed only at a meeting called for that purpose and the meeting notice must state the purpose, or one of the purposes of the meeting as the removal of the Director.
-Any Director who is absent from three consecutive meetings without adequate excuse as determined by the Board of Directors, shall be deemed to have resigned.
+Any Director who is absent from three consecutive meetings without adequate excuse as determined by the Board of Directors may be deemed to have resigned.

 Section 3.4.
 Annual Meetings.
 The Annual Meeting of members shall be held near the end of the program year (June) at a location and time to be determined by the Co-Chairs.
-The agenda for this meeting shall include presentation and Approval of the minutes of the last membership meeting, reports of the Co-Chairs, Treasurer, and Standing Committees, report of the Membership Committee proposing a slate of Officers and Committee Co-Chairs Chair to serve on the Board of Directors for the coming year, election of Officers and Committee Co-Chairs as Board of Directors members, adoption of the budget and such other business as may properly come before the meeting.
+The agenda for this meeting shall include presentation and Approval of the minutes of the last Membership Meeting, reports of the Co-Chairs, Treasurer, and Standing Committees, report of the Events and Member Support Committee proposing a slate of Officers and Committee Co-Chairs to serve on the Board of Directors for the coming year, election of Officers and Committee Co-Chairs as Board of Directors members, adoption of the budget and such other business as may properly come before the meeting.

 Section 3.5.
 Regular Meetings.
 Regular meetings of the Board of Directors shall be held at least quarterly and at other times as called by the Board of Directors Co-Chairs.
 Directors shall receive at least fourteen (14) days written notice of any directors' meeting, annual or special, including adequate information on any matter proposed to be voted.